BenutzerEinsZweiDrei/Cinematherapy/README.md

 # ToDo

 - refine justwatch search for better results
-- make use of https://github.com/IonicaBizau/json2md/ for creation of List
+- use `mdutils` for create Readme.md
-- ..
+- rewrite complete workflow and put it as `src`

 # Take Aways